-Raman, one of the sous chefs at The Bangala, is not only in charge of the dining room, he also makes all of their desserts.
-I happened to mention how much Pauli-Ann and I enjoyed his fruit compote and he beamed.
+Raman is one of the sous chefs at The Bangala.
+He is not only in charge of the dining room, he also makes all of the desserts.
+I happened to mention how much we enjoyed The Bangala’s Fruit Compote and he beamed.
 He also took me straight to his pantry.